Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/11/using-an-in-memory-database-as-a-test-double-with-entity-framework.md

     - Programming
     - 'Visual Studio'
 tags:
-    - 'csharp'
+    - C-Sharp
-    - entityframework
+    - 'Entity Framework'
-    - tdd
+    - TDD
 ---

 ![Brain by Dierk Schaefer](/img/2015/11/brain-by-dierk-schaefer.jpg)If you are using Entity Framework and you want to test your application without the *real* database, the typical technique employed is to write a repository or query provider that you can substitute with a stub during the test.
 Sometimes, though, you are better off pushing things a couple of levels deeper.
 This is where an in-memory database can be really useful.